ChenchaoZhao/Machine-Learning-Blogs/blogs/differentiable-bayesian-structure-learning.md

 ### Stein Variational Inference

-In order to learn the latent variable $Z$ and model parameter $\Theta$ using gradient descent, one need to minimize the KL-divergence between the posterior and a tractable ansatz distribution.
+In order to learn the latent variable $$Z$$ and model parameter $$\Theta$$ using gradient descent, one need to minimize the KL-divergence between the posterior and a tractable ansatz distribution.
 Instead of taking the parametric approach e.g. the mean-field exponential family ansatz, the authors chose a non-parametric kernel-based ansatz which is very similar to particle filter and kernel density estimators and is able to approximate generic distributions given sufficient number of particles.
 The algorithm is known as Stein gradient descent.
 Its awesomeness deserves another blog post to elaborate.

 ## Conclusions